evkx/evkx.github.io/content/models/audi/e-tron/e-tron_Sportback_55/_index.md

 <figcaption><h4>Audi e-tron Sportback 55</h4></figcaption></figur>

-A head-up display is an optional system that presents speed and other important driver information just in front of the driver in the windshield.
+A head-up display is an optional system that presents speed and other important driver information in front of the driver on the windshield.

 ## Infotainment

-You can choose from two different sound systems on the Audi e-tron Sportback 55.
+You can choose between two sound systems on the Audi e-tron Sportback 55.
 With the Audi Sound system, you get ten amplifier channels and ten speakers with a max system output of 180 watts.
 With the Bang & Olufsen Sound System, you get 16 amplifier channels and 16 speakers with a max system output of 700 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the Audi e-tron Sportback 55 supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.